anakamuro/snack.expo.io-akiakiaki-work1/README.md

 To start the application, you need to type yarn start

-The mobile Flashcards project is tested how to make deck by AddDeck components and how to make cards by addCard components and how to make a quiz by Quiz components.
+The mobile Flashcards project is tested how to make deck by AddDeck components and how to make cards by addCard components and how to make a quiz by Quiz components. <br/>
-And the proper use of createStackNavigator, createBottomNavigator, AsyncStorage, Notification is important to create the app.
+**And the proper use of createStackNavigator, createBottomNavigator, AsyncStorage, Notification is important to create the app.**